 - Soft use of reins/bit will be rewarded.

 - Subtle/refined cues will score higher than obvious cues or harsh use of aids (reins, bit, spurs, whips, sticks, voice).

-- A calm, patient, willing horse will score higher than nervousness or rushing.
+- A calm, patient, willing equine will score higher than nervousness or rushing.

-- A good attitude of the horse is most desirable including no excessive swishing of the tail, pinning ears, pawing, kicking, or bucking.
+- A good attitude of the equine is most desirable including no excessive swishing of the tail, pinning ears, pawing, kicking, or bucking.